harshita2201301024/obsidian/data/Office Work/Smart POA Nuxt 3 Migration.md

-1. Sorting Not working
+1. Sorting Not working on some field
 2. Sorting Api Call going twice
-3.
+3. Tab Default highlight color
+4. Footer Design is not correct
+5.